widdix/mastodon-on-aws/README.md

 First, you need an AWS account.

 Second, a top-level or sub domain where you are able to configure a `NS` record to delegate to the Route 53 nameservers is required.
-For example, you could register a domain with Rout 53 or use an exsisting domain and add an `NS` record to the hosted zone.
+For example, you could register a domain with Rout 53 or use an existing domain and add an `NS` record to the hosted zone.

-Third, we recommend to install [Docker Desktop](https://www.docker.com/get-started/) on your local machine to generate the required secerts.
+Third, we recommend to install [Docker Desktop](https://www.docker.com/get-started/) on your local machine to generate the required secrets.

 ## Installation